Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 Selection Criteria

-• Academic excellence: High GPA or equivalent scores prioritized.
+• Academic excellence: High GPA or equivalent scores prioritised.

 • Personal statement quality: Demonstrates passion, goals, and fit with university values.